John David Bradley (1920-2004)

 His son was registered in January-March 1963 in Ealing.

-There are ten entries in Ancestry London, England, Electoral Registers, 1832-1965 for John D Bradley address 58b Kenway Road, Earls Court, Kensington in 1955, and 53 Osterley Road, Spring Grove, Isleworth in 1956 to 1965, other occupant Diana M Bradley (wife?) in all.
+There are nine entries in Ancestry London, England, Electoral Registers, 1832-1965 for John D Bradley address 53 Osterley Road, Spring Grove, Isleworth from 1956 to 1965, other occupant Diana M Bradley (wife?).

 Entry in 192.com for John D Bradley in the Electoral Roll 2002-03 living in Chard, Somerset TA20.